 People living with Crohn’s disease or ulcerative colitis often suffer from debilitating urgency to use a restroom immediately, or risk having an embarrassing accident.
-This causes many IBD patients to worry about whether or not they will have access to a restroom in public.
-Unfortunately, not all public retail establishments have public restrooms available, and there have been incidents in which IBD patients have been denied access to employee-only restrooms.
+This causes many IBD patients to worry about whether they will have access to a restroom in public.
+Unfortunately, not all public establishments have public restrooms available, and there have been incidents in which IBD patients have been denied access to employee-only restrooms.

 What is the Restroom Access Act?